-Many of us are being asked to spend more time in our homes than ever before, so taking the opportunity to exercise locally and enjoy the natural environment around us has never been more important to our wellbeing.
+For many of us, the opportunity to exercise locally and enjoy the natural environment around us is very important to our wellbeing.
 This might be visiting a nearby park, nature reserve or woodland, or using a local cycle trail.
-Whichever it is, I’m sure you would agree now more than ever the importance of protecting it for everyone to enjoy.
+Whichever it is, I’m sure you would agree the importance of protecting it for everyone to enjoy.

 Taking a step back from our usually busy lives, I’ve certainly found that whilst enjoying local green spaces on a regular basis you tend to notice what’s in the landscape more than perhaps you might have done before.

 So, why is our local environment this important that it needs protecting?
 Trees, woodlands and forests are sensitive spaces.
 They provide shelter and food for wildlife and are important habitats for our own recreation.
 The spaces they take up form part of the wider landscape we see around us; one we have treasured for millennia.
 We now understand just how much they can reduce the impact of climate change by absorbing carbon dioxide as they grow, improve water quality, alleviate flooding and reduce soil erosion.

 Trees and woodlands also provide us with valuable timber resources which are needed to make a wide range of daily products, and as biomass for fuel and energy production.
 The felling of trees is therefore a normal and important part of good woodland management.
 It is also key to sustaining good woodland condition by letting in light that allows natural regeneration to happen and wildlife to thrive.

 Therefore, our local trees and woodlands need to be managed in the right way and at the right time of year, and most importantly, that the felling is managed legally.
 It goes back to my point above about protecting the environment and being aware of any changes taking place which may or may not have a detrimental effect on the landscape.

 Before anyone can cut down trees, they may need to get a felling licence from the Forestry Commission.